andreipfeiffer/books/README.md

 # Software Development Books
-These are some of the most relevant technical books I've read since 2013
+These are the technical books I've read since 2013, broken down in categories.
+All of them relate to software development & programming, but most of them focus on front-end development & JavaScript.

 ## JavaScript
 * __JavaScript, The Good Parts__ by Douglas Crockford